GaloisInc/BESSPIN-GFE/README.md

 ### Clone and Install the Besspin Tool Suite ###

-The Besspin tool suite contains an nix-shell environment that builds all the tools necessary for the GFE excluding Vivado.
+The Besspin tool suite contains a nix-shell environment that builds all the tools necessary for the GFE excluding Vivado.
 See the Besspin tool suite repo for installation instructions.

 ```bash